brobdingrag/paul/README.md

 <img src="images/embryo_ranks.png" width="400">

-*In our simulation, each couple transfers one embryo at a time, in order of highest polygenic height score, until they have three live births or run out of embryos.
+*Each couple transfers one embryo at a time, in order of highest polygenic height score, until they have three live births or run out of embryos.
 Each transfer has a 65% chance of resulting in a live birth.
 Above, the members of generations 1-8 are shown according to their initial rank among their parent couple's embryo cohort.*